jernejmarcic/RustyPlayer/README.md

 # Rustyplayer

-Rustyplayer is a basic, somewhat functioning music listener written in Rust.
+Rustyplayer is a basic, functioning music listener written in Rust.
 It is my first serious Rust project and my most usefull coding project in general.

 ## Known issues:
 if you have any more issue please report them